aimms/how-to/Articles/329/329-more-logging.rst

     #.  *Warn* Exceptions that can be continued from

     #.  *Error* Exceptions that should be handled, by a higher layer in the program, by the modeler, or by the user

-    .. note:: Levels Trace and Debug can significantly decrease application performance, and do not provide much use to the modeler.
-Therefore we don't recommend to enable them unless instructed by AIMMS Support.
+    .. note:: Levels Trace and Debug can significantly decrease application performance and fill up your disk, and do not provide much use to the modeler.
+Therefore we don't recommend to enable them unless instructed by AIMMS Staff.

 #.  **Appender** There are three appenders available:

-    #.
-To generate output to AIMMS Cloud
+    #.  to generate output to AIMMS Cloud,

-    #.
-To generate text output, and
+    #.  to generate text output, and

-    #.
-To generate XML output.
+    #.  to generate XML output.

     In the configuration file provided, the text output is activated; but explained how to reconfigure for the other outputs.